E-xyza/Exonerate/README.md

 - support for contentMediaType
 - support for contentEncoding
 - support for named anchors
+- better uri support
+- support for defp
+- support for function_from_file
+- support for function_from_map

 Note:
 - by default, ALL strings are considered to be invalid unless they are valid UTF-8 encodings and will be validated.
 If you require a raw binary, (for example if you are ingesting raw data in `multipart/form-encoded`, use the `{"format": "binary"}` filter on your string.
+- some parts of the public API e.g. function_from_* options may change to better suit the standard.

 String formatting included:
 - date-time